netbox-community/ansible_modules/docs/plugins/netbox_config_context_module.rst

 ..
 Description

-- Creates, updates or removes configuration contexts from Netbox
+- Creates, updates or removes configuration contexts from NetBox

 ..
 Aliases